 Skip to main content

-Prime Minister, Mr Jean Castex,
+Dear Prime Minister, Mr. Jean Castex,

-Open Letter, 16/02/2021 and find the petition to sign at: https://www.change.org/CopiePrivee
+Open Letter, February 16, 2021.
+Find the petition to sign at:https://www.change.org/CopiePrivee

-The reconditioning of used products plays an essential role in preserving the environment and building a circular economy.
-In this respect, we would like to express our deep concern about the proposal to make reconditioned second-hand products subject to the Private copying fee.
-There is no legal basis for this.
-Such a project would reduce sales in the French circular economy sector by more than 150 million euros.
-We would like to thank the Ministries of Ecological Transition, Economy, Finance and the Digital Economy for their attention and support.
+The reconditioning of second-hand products plays an essential role in preserving the environment and building a circular economy.
+As such, we would like to express our deep concern about the proposal to subject reconditioned second-hand products to private copying levies.
+There is no legal basis for this tax.
+Such a project would reduce the turnover of the French circular economy sector by more than €150 million.
+We would like to thank the Ministries of Ecological Transition, Economy, Finance, and Digital Affairs for their attention and support.

-Today, it seems essential to preserve culture without penalizing local employment, and to take part in the fight against waste and global warming, in line with the Paris agreements and COP21.
-Reconditioning a second-hand product means prolonging its lifespan, while avoiding the use of new raw materials and protecting the planet's resources.
-Reconditioning a smartphone avoids the equivalent of 30Kg of CO2 emissions.[1].
+Today, it seems essential to preserve culture without penalizing local employment and to participate in the fight against waste and global warming in line with the Paris Agreement and COP21.
+Refurbishing a used product means extending its life by avoiding the use of new raw materials and thus protecting the planet's resources.
+Refurbishing a smartphone avoids the emission of the equivalent of 30 kg of CO2.[1].

-SIRRMIET - Chairman - Jean-Lionel Laccourreye
+SIRRMIET – President – Jean-Lionel Laccourreye

 RCUBE – President, Benoit Varin

-Read the open letter below: Lettre_Ouverte_Redevance_copie_privee_V4_RCube_SIRRMIET_2021_Fev
+Find the open letter below: Open_Letter_Private_Copying_Royalty_V4_RCube_SIRRMIET_2021_Feb

-Some of the signatories:
+Some signatories:

-Halte à l'Obsolescence Programmée (HOP) - General Delegate - Laetitia Vasseur
+Stop Planned Obsolescence (HOP) – General Delegate – Laetitia Vasseur

 Friends of the Earth – Alma Dufour